sksq96/dress-your-pet/aloha.md

-dress the animal in hawaiian style outfit
+Fit a realistic hawaiian outfit to the animal as it is.
+Keep everything else same as original